pdmosses/metaborg.github.io/docs/howtos/statix/migrating-to-concurrent-solver.md

     because the project constraint is solved both when analyzing the library and when analyzing the project using the library.
 As a general principle, project constraints *should not* make declarations.
-Instead, libraries are meant as a replacement for using the project constraint to declare built-in types.
+Instead, libraries are meant as a replacement for the project constraint to declare built-in types.

 ??? note "Multiple Libraries"
     Using multiple libraries is supported by adding multple `*.stxlib` files in